drblaui/kubernetes-info/yamls.md

 While you can create a Pod using a config file, it's rather unusual to do so.
 Normally Pods are created by a Deployment or a Job.

 Pods aren't there forever (unless you run a container that's supposed to never stop).
 A Pod runs it's lifecycle until it's finished executing.

+## Nodes

+Nodes are physical or virtual machines that hold pods, the `kubelet` - which is responsible for running containers - and a container runtime (e.g. Docker).
+Normally a kubelet on the node goes through the trouble of registering said node to the control plane, however you could also manually add nodes, but I wouldn't reccomend it.